Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Its use has many privacy implications and this document is an attempt at a comprehensive and accurate list.

-   Lets begin with a simplified reminder of how the DNS works (See also [@?RFC8499]).
+   Let us begin with a simplified reminder of how the DNS works (See also [@?RFC8499]).
 A client, the stub resolver, issues a DNS query to a server, called the recursive resolver (also called caching resolver or full resolver or recursive name server).
 Let's use the query